xyproto/orbiton/README.md

 ```

 If `/usr/share/scala/lib/scala-library.jar` is not found `scalac -d run_with_scala.jar` is used instead.
 This file can only be run with the `scala` command.

+## Updating PKGBUILD files

+When editing `PKGBUILD` files, it is possible to press `ctrl-o` and select `Call Guessica` to update the `pkgver=` and `source=` fields, by a combination of guesswork and online searching.
+This functionality depends on the [Guessica](https://github.com/xyproto/guessica) package update utility.

 ## List of optional runtime dependencies